Three Character Classic

-習相遠 (xí xiāng yuǎn) (But) their habits make them different (from each other).

 Even nowadays, the above two introductory quotes are very familiar to most youth in mainland China, Hong Kong and Taiwan, if not known by heart.
 Though the work is no longer taught at public schools (it is still taught in Beijing today if not in all schools), some parents still use this classic to teach their young children to pronounce Chinese characters.
 It is sometimes a game for elementary school children to show off who can recite the most sentences from this classic.

 Editions

 The Three Character Classic was translated in 1796 into Manchu as (Wylie: Manchu nikan ghergen i kamtsime sughe San tsz' ging pitghe; Möllendorff: Manju nikan hergen-i kamcime suhe San ze ging ni bithe).

 The most well-known English translation of the text was completed by Herbert Giles in 1900 and revised in 1910.
 The translation was based on the original Song dynasty version.
 Giles had published an earlier translation (Shanghai 1873) but he rejected that and other early translations as inaccurate.
 Earlier translations into English include those by Robert Morrison, 1812; Solomon Caesar Malan and Hung Hsiu-chʻüan, 1856, and Stanislas Julien, 1864.

-A Christian Three Character Classic (Chinese: 新增三字經; Pinyin: Xīnzēng Sānzì Jīng) by Walter Henry Medhurst was first published in 1823 as an aid to missionary education.
+A Christian Three Character Classic (新增三字經 (Xīnzēng Sānzì Jīng)) by Walter Henry Medhurst was first published in 1823 as an aid to missionary education.
 The three-character rhyming format was retained but the content was completely different.

 Vietnam

 The first and second page of Tam tự kinh thích nghiã 三字經釋義.
 It shows the original text of the Three Character Classic 三字經 annotated with the Vietnamese translation.

-In the book, Tam tự kinh giải âm diễn ca, shows the original text of 三字經 alongside the Vietnamese translation.
+In the book Tam tự kinh giải âm diễn ca shows the original text of 三字經 alongside the Vietnamese translation.